MPAS-Dev/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Ensure that no calculations are made outside of remapping itself using prognostic (or diagnostic) variables both before and after remapping to avoid introducing additional errors.

+Look for places in the code where prognostic variables are used at the previos timestep.
+Temporarily set X_prev to unrealistic value after remapping so that any errors generated will be detectable?

 Implementation: modularity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Remapping operations (PPR) are performed in a separate routine.
 Target grid levels should be determined in a separate routine.
+Where to determine timestep for remapping?

 *This section should detail the plan for implementing the design solution for requirement XXX.
 In general, this section is software-centric with a focus on